Man accused of sexually abusing girl DHS put in his custody

 Records say the Marion County Sheriff’s Office investigated after the girl reported being abused for years.
 Court records say the abuse occurred sometime between 2011 and 2019.

-A Protective Action Plan says child welfare caseworkers placed the child in Schrecengost’s custody last year.
+Child welfare caseworkers placed the child in Schrecengost’s custody last year.
 In a motion requesting temporary custody, Schrecengost requested custody of the girl, saying she was in danger of being abused.

 Human Services officials didn’t respond immediately to request for comment.